Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Introduction

-{\bf Geometric models}
+\subsection{Geometric models}

-By describing the derived category of a dg-algebra as a Fukaya category, one can obtain much information about the objects and morphisms in the category: they are formed by suitable Lagrangian subspaces and their intersections.
-A much studied class of examples are formed by the topological Fukaya categories of surfaces, which encompass the class of derived categories of gentle algebras, see \cite{HKK17,LP20}.
-In subsequent work using purely algebraic methods, all indecomposable modules over a gentle algebra and their Hom's were realized in terms of curves in the surface and their intersections, see \cite{BS19,OPS18}.
-This description forms the basis of a geometric model for the derived category, which also allows the description of other features of these derived categories in terms of the surface, e.g.~certain autoequivalences.

-In this paper, we develop a geometric model for a full subcategory of the $\infty$-category of global sections of the perverse schober $\mathcal{F}_\mathcal{T}(R)$.
-The case $R=k$ then gives the geometric model for the derived category of the relative Ginzburg algebra $\mathscr{G}_\mathcal{T}$.
-The main novelty in our approach is the application of the sheaf properties of the $\infty$-category of global sections of $\mathcal{F}_\mathcal{T}(R)$, which allow us to glue the objects and morphisms from local data.
+Fix a marked surface ${\bf S}$ with an ideal $n$-angulation with dual $n$-valent spanning graph $\mathcal{T}$.
+We develop a geometric model for a full subcategory of the $\infty$-category of global sections of the perverse schober $\mathcal{F}_\mathcal{T}(R)$.
+The case $R=k$ then gives the geometric model for a full subcategory of the derived $\infty$-category of the relative Ginzburg algebra $\mathscr{G}_\mathcal{T}$.
+The derived $\infty$-category of the non-relative Ginzburg algebra associated with the $n$-angulation arises as the full subcategory of $\mathcal{D}(\mathscr{G}_\mathcal{T})$ consisting of the global sections of $\mathcal{F}_\mathcal{T}(k)$ whose evaluation at the external edges of $\mathcal{T}$ vanish.
+Our results for $\mathcal{D}(\mathscr{G}_\mathcal{T})$ thus restrict to a geometric model for (a full subcategory of) the derived category of the non-relative Ginzburg algebra, and this overlaps considerably with results from the series of papers \cite{Qiu16,Qiu18,QZ19,IQZ20}.
+We however substantially extend these previous results in generality.
+For instance, the previous geometric models were restricted to the $k$-linear case, to marked surfaces without interior marked points and, for $n\geq 4$, to (a subset of) the finite modules.